My son didn't make the cut.

 Stephen King | 1947 - | American horror writer

-My son and I looked up the work college players put in each week.
+My son and I researched the work college players put in each week.
 When we learned of their time and energy commitment, I said, “You can have a lot of fun playing the game, playing for your high school, maybe club level golf in college, and that’s absolutely fine.
-But if you want more than that, you have to make the choice to make a bigger commitment ( Cross The Line) and put in the work to the point where you have a right to be disappointed when you don’t get a great result.”
+But if you want more than that, you have to make the choice to Cross The Line and make a bigger commitment and put in the work to the point where you have a right to be disappointed when you don’t get a great result.”

 He saw it.
 We’ll see how it plays out.

 It had me thinking about the people who tell me of their disappointment in not getting or achieving something.
 After a few questions, however, we learn they didn’t really put in the work.
-I do it at times too.
 (Entitled to so much with such mediocre effort and time.)

 A little unreasonable, don’t you think?